Next Stage Residency

 in partnership with

-The Next Stage Directing Residency, a partnership with Hubbard Hall Center for the Arts and Education in Cambridge, NY, is designed for early and mid-career directors to support a work they are attached to for possible future production — either a project they are only directing, or one they are also a generative creator in other aspects (director-writer, director-designer, etc.).
+The Next Stage Directing Residency is designed for early and mid-career directors to support a work they are attached to for possible future production — either a project they are directing, or one in which they are also a generative creator in other aspects (director-writer, director-designer, etc.).

-The Residency will include three phases: pre-workshop planning with Drama League staff; creative exploration for five days with a company of up to five (5) collaborators at Hubbard Hall’s campus in Cambridge, NY; and a continued, later exploration of that work at the Drama League Studio Lab in New York City, resulting in either an open rehearsal or public reading.
-The Drama League and Hubbard Hall are not, and will not be, the producers of the project, nor producers of any public or private event in conjunction with this residency; the recipient is responsible for all production, contracting/hiring, or other needs in this regard.
+The Residency will include three phases: pre-workshop planning with Drama League staff; creative exploration for five days with a company of up to four (4) additional collaborators at New York Stage and Film’s Summer Season in Poughkeepsie, NY; and a continued, later exploration of that work in New York City, resulting in either an open rehearsal or public reading.
+The Drama League and/or its partners will not be the producers of the project, nor producers of any public or private event in conjunction with this residency; the recipient is responsible for all production, contracting/hiring, or other needs in this regard.

 Applications are especially welcome from directors who identify as members of populations that have historically been denied equity, access, inclusion or belonging in the field and in society, who have been marginalized, underrepresented, and/or those whose paths to direction may have been nonlinear or nontraditional.
 This includes, but is not limited to, Black, Indigenous, Latine (Latino/Latina), AAPI (Asian-American/Pacific Islander), MENASA (Middle Eastern/North African/South Asian), Biracial, Mixed-Race, Global Majority, LGBTQIAA2+, non-binary directors, disabled, and/or immigrant directors or directors not born in the United States.